 The desert festival is one big extravaganza festival.
 Here history, legend, culture and tradition mixes with one another to form a magical experience for you.
 For three days, the city of Jaisalmar bursts out with color and festivity.
 The air becomes sweet with songs and poetry.
 The sand flies as the dancers’ feet move gracefully on the desert land.
 And local hand-crafted businesses bloom as the interested and curious tourists file in to experience it as a native.
 You will enjoy songs, poetry, ballads, puppet-shows, dances, magic shows, acrobats’ performances, martial arts, different contests and folk show.
 Thus, it unravels the profoundly rich history and culture of the desert.

-What is the History of the Desert Festival?
+What is the History of The Majestic Desert Festival of Jaisalmer?

 One might wonder if there is a history behind the beginning of the most colorful festival in Rajasthan.
 Well, there is.
 In the legends, a legendary king named Yadu descended upon the Yadav community.
 And the Lord Krishna is from the Yadav community himself and therefore is the ruler of the community.
 Lord Krishna once told Arjuna, a successor from the Yadav clan will set up his kingdom on Trikuta Hill.
 Amazingly, this prophecy came true in 1196.
 Rawal Jaiswal who was a descendent from the Yadava clan came and built his kingdom in Jaisalmer.
 There is a grand festival for this occasion.
 This festival became an annual custom from then on.